reductstore/website/blog/2024-01-12-implement-async-storage-data-streaming-pytorch/index.md

 Moreover, the challenge is even trickier when there is simply too much data to store the whole dataset on disk and we need to stream data from an async storage database such as [**ReductStore**](<https://www.reduct.store/>).

-Addressing this challenge requires a custom Python iterator to bridge asynchronous data fetching with a synchronous PyTorch's [**IterableDataset**](<https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset>).
+Addressing this challenge requires a custom Python iterator to bridge asynchronous data fetching with a synchronous [**PyTorch's IterableDataset**](<https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset>).

-In this blog post, we will go through a full example and setup a data stream to PyTorch from a playground dataset on a remote database.
+In this blog post, we will go through a full example and setup a data stream to [**PyTorch**](<https://pytorch.org/>) from a playground dataset on a remote database.

 Let's dig in!

 <!--truncate-->

 ## Setting Up the Python Client for ReductStore Database
-To use ReductStore's playground dataset, follow these steps to get started with [Python's client](<https://py.reduct.store/en/latest/>):
+To use ReductStore's playground dataset, follow these steps to get started with [**Python's client**](<https://py.reduct.store/en/latest/>):

 - Install the `reduct` Python package using pip: `pip install reduct-py`.